sswahn/bind/README.md

 # Bind
-Bind is a lightweight JavaScript framework designed for managing state and connecting components with the state changes.
+Bind is a lightweight JavaScript framework designed for managing state and connecting components with state changes.

 ## Overview
 The framework provides core utilities to: